tuyenphk/3D-RECONSTRUCTION-TOOL/README.md

 3. run the backend server: <strong>node index.js</strong>
 4. If you want to create the bucket on Google Cloud Storage, remember to dowload the json key file in APIs & Services/Credentials into the server/config folder.
 Also make change the bucket name in helpers/helpers.js, the project id and serviceKey in config/index.js

-# How to Use this Release
+# How to Use/Test this Release

-You have two options to run this release:

-1. Dowload the github package and clone it into your local machine, follow the instruction above to run in bothe the client-side and server-side.
-It will pop up the react web application in your browser and you can test our application.

-2. Go to this link http://35.196.125.66:8888/ to test our application.
+Go to this link http://35.196.125.66:8888/ to test our application.

-# Usage of this Release

 In the <strong>MODELING</strong> tab, you have 2 options to choose: